 Green Marketing and Sustainable Development

-Are Consumers Willing to Pay More for Green Products?
+Will Customers Pay More for Green Products?

 The obvious assumption of green marketing is that potential consumers will view a product or service's "greenness" as a benefit and base their buying decision accordingly.
-The not-so-obvious assumption is that consumers will be willing to pay more for green products than they would for a less-green comparable alternative product.
+The not-so-obvious assumption is that consumers will be willing to pay more for green products than they would for a less green, comparable alternative product.
 Is this true?

 Examples of Green Marketing